mahmoudmohamedramadan/Awesome-PHP/README.md

 <p>Then copy & past the code in <a href="https://github.com/mahmoudmohamedramadan/Awesome-PHP/blob/master/app/Carbon/index.php">Carbon/index.php</a></p>

 ### Money
-**This package allows you deal WITH monetary calculations carefully**
+**This package allows you to deal WITH monetary calculations carefully**
 <p>To install Mony package, run the NEXT command</p>

 ```